kkr016/mongoDB/README.md

 # mongoDB

 Here,
-1)  I am performing basic operarions in MongoDB using pymongo and pandas libraries (task_mongo_stu.py).
+I am performing CRUD operations to manipulate data in MongoDB:

-2)–and perform CRUD operations to manipulate data in MongoDB: Create, retrieve, update, and delete (CRUD) in telephone directory (task_mongo_crud.py).
+    –Create, retrieve, update, and delete (CRUD) in telephone directory (task_mongo_crud.py).

+and perform the following operation in MongoDB using pymongo and pandas libraries (task_mongo_stu.py).

-Loaded the student.json dataset and create a database.
+  –Loaded the student.json dataset and create a database.

-After that, insert the students record into the collection.
+  –After that, insert the students record into the collection.

 Queries need to answer:
 1)      Find the student name who scored maximum scores in all (exam, quiz and homework)?